-Welcome to our guide to potted palm trees for your patio including the best types for shaded and sunny patio designs.
+Welcome to our guide to potted palm trees for your patio, sharing the best types for shaded and sunny patio designs.

-Any patio, no matter the décor, can benefit from a few potted palm trees.
-There are, of course, those potted palm trees readily available at your local home and garden store, but there is generally a huge lack of variety, healthy plants, and size options.
+Any patio, no matter the dรฉcor, can benefit from a few potted palm trees.
+There are, of course, those potted trees readily available at your local home and garden store, but there is generally a huge lack of variety, healthy plants, and size options.

-While adding one of these big box store palms might lend a tropical hand to your design, the true aesthetic of the right palm tree for your patio will add just the right finishing touch.
+While adding one of these big box store palms might lend a tropical hand to your design, the true aesthetic of choosing the best variety for your patio will add just the right finishing touch.

 Best Patio Palm Trees

-A few basic palm tree options always come to mind when we envision a patio complete with lush foliage and palms, but these options aren’t always the best for what your patio has to offer.
+A few basic palm tree options always come to mind when we envision a patio complete with lush foliage and shade, but these options arenโt always the best for what your patio has to offer.

-If all you need is a very basic palm with minimum care requirements, have a look at the following species options.
+If you all need a basic variety with minimum care requirements, look at the following species options.

 Majesty Palm